SUKOHI/SearchStrap/README.md

 FormStrap
 ====

-A PHP package mainly developed for Laravel to generate form input tags of Bootstrap that can display errors and labels.
+A PHP package mainly developed for Laravel to generate form input tags of Bootstrap that can automatically display errors, labels and alerts.

-Installation&setting for Laravel
+Installation&settings for Laravel
 ====

 After installation using composer, add the followings to the array in  app/config/app.php